-You must verify boxes 11, 12, and 13 on the SF424 match the NOFA for which you are applying.
+You must verify that boxes 11, 12, and 13 on the SF-424 match the NOFO for which you are applying.
 If they do not match, you have downloaded the wrong Application Instruction and Application Package.

-Submission of an application that is otherwise sufficient, under the wrong CFDA and Funding Opportunity Number is a curable deficiency.
+Submission of an application that is otherwise sufficient, under the wrong Assistance Listing and Funding Opportunity Number is non curable unless otherwise stated in Threshold requirements.

 1. Content.
+1. Content.